AgriSync Terms of Service

 6.2 Overdue Charges.
 If we do not receive fees owed by you by the due date, then at our discretion, we may charge and collect late interest from you at the rate of 1.5% per month (18% per annum) on the outstanding balance, or the maximum rate permitted by law, whichever is lower, from the date such payment was due until the date it is paid in full.
 In addition, without limiting our other rights and remedies, we may suspend the Services to you until your Fees and any interest charged have been paid in full.

 6.3 Taxes.
 Unless otherwise stated, our fees do not include any taxes, levies, duties or similar governmental assessments of any nature, including but not limited to excise, use, value-added tax (VAT), goods and services tax (GST), sales tax (including provincial sales tax or harmonized sales tax), use or withholding taxes, assessable by any local, state, provincial, federal or foreign jurisdiction (collectively, “Taxes”).
 You are responsible for paying all Taxes associated with your purchases hereunder.
 If we have the legal obligation to pay or collect Taxes for which you are responsible under this paragraph, the appropriate amount shall be invoiced to and paid by you, unless you provide us with a valid tax exemption certificate authorized by the appropriate taxing authority.
 For clarity, we are responsible solely for taxes assessable against us based on our income, property and employees.

 6.4 Automatic Renewal.
-All monthly and annual subscriptions to the Services renew automatically unless expressly provided otherwise in an Order.
-To avoid automatic renewal of an annual subscription, you must notify us at firstname.lastname@example.org at least two weeks before the annual renewal date for your subscription.
-To terminate a monthly subscription and avoid automatic renewal, you must notify us at email@example.com at least one week before the renewal date for your subscription.
+All subscriptions to the Services renew automatically unless expressly provided otherwise in an Order.
+To avoid automatic renewal of a subscription, you must notify us at email@example.com at least two weeks before the annual renewal date for your subscription.
+To terminate a monthly subscription and avoid automatic renewal, you must notify us at firstname.lastname@example.org at least one week before the renewal date for your subscription.
 If you do not timely notify us, then your Order is considered automatically amended for the renewal period, and you authorize us to continue your automatic payments or invoice you accordingly.
 We have no obligation to send you renewal reminders.